clitetailor/rxjs-overlap-map/README.md

   .subscribe(val => console.log(val))
 // Output: 3, 1, 5
 //         ^
-//         Late comming response
+//         Late coming response
 //  3s -> 3
 //  4s -> 1
 //  9s -> 9
 ```

 But a new stream always have to wait for the previous stream to finish to move to the next stream.
-Furthermore, late comming response cannot be omitted.
+Furthermore, late coming response cannot be omitted.

 Using `overlapMap`, we will get expected output: